-As part of its internationalization strategy, the School strives to ensure that all its students are (or become) fluent in English, thus ensuring easy access to programs outside Brazil, while also endowing them with a comparative advantage on the business and academic job markets.
-Consequently, the FGV/EBAPE has stepped up its efforts to sign academic partnership agreements with leading institutions all over the world, in addition to building up even closer links with its current partners.
+As part of its internationalization strategy, the School strives to ensure that all its students become fluent in English, thus enabling them to have easy access to programs outside Brazil, while also endowing them with a comparative advantage on the business and academic job markets.
+Consequently, FGV EBAPE has stepped up its efforts to sign academic partnership agreements with leading institutions all over the world, in addition to building up even closer links with its current partners.

-This academic cooperation takes place in many different ways, including student exchange agreements, exchanges of employees and professors, cooperative research projects, short international modules for professional Master’s students, double degree programs and incentives for student mobility.
+This academic cooperation takes place in many different ways, including student exchange agreements, staff exchange, faculty exchange, cooperative research projects, short international modules for professional Master’s students, double degree programs and other incentives for student mobility.

 Although EBAPE recommends students for the International Exchange Program, final acceptance is decided by host institutions.